-- NEOCAST† (from Real Digital Media) (3) Ken Goldberg and his development team have continued to beaver away down in Florida creating one of the best software solutions for QSR and Digital Menu Boards.
+- Real Digital Media.
+(3) Ken Goldberg and his development NEOCAST† team have continued to beaver away down in Florida creating one of the best software solutions for QSR and Digital Menu Boards.
 They have a long history of supporting multiple verticals, namely retail, healthcare and hospitality.
 They’ve also got a pretty good handle, should anyone need a third option, on Ad Based Networks.
 NEOCAST is a streamlined platform offering support to a variety of network types.

-- Net Display Systems PADS† PADS is the best solution for Flight Information Display Systems (FIDS) and probably the most widely used as well BUT but it’s also good for corporate communications and of course (because of the FIDS connotation) pretty handy at Video Walls.
+- Net Display Systems† PADS is probably the best solution for Flight Information Display Systems (FIDS) and probably the most widely used as well BUT but it’s also good for corporate communications and of course (because of the FIDS connotation) pretty handy at Video Walls.
 NDS has very strong data connectivity features (you really can connect it to any data source, whether that be Microsoft Outlook, Excel, Facebook or Twitter with just a couple of mouse clicks.

 - YCD Multimedia (8) YCD were pioneers in retail (and it’s not often you can say the word ‘pioneer’ in our industry with a straight face) and pushed the boundaries in how digital merchandising could be managed (and more importantly reported) with products like RAMP.
 With the acquisition of C-Nario in 2011 they also got hold of one of the early go-to companies in software video wall installations.
 Today C-Nario is rebranded not as a company but YCD’s flagship product, Cnario Digital Signage Suite.
 Their platform is an all-in-one combining content authoring, management and playback as a complete software suite – there are no additional modules to purchase.
 In recent years YCD has built a reputation for being the go to digital signage company for complex content playback and one of a kind installations.
 We’d happily recommend them for retail, large billboard and complicated video wall installations.